Sensitive Brier (Mimosa nuttallii)

 Sensitive brier has a lot going for it.
 The flashy flowers are bright pink, the foliage responds to your touch and it provides forage for wildlife.
 That’s a lot to like about this little trailing plant.

-Bloom Color- There is nothing bashful about the blooms of Mimosa nuttallii.
+Bloom Color- There is nothing bashful about the flowers of Mimosa nuttallii.
 Each blossom is a globe composed of hot pink filaments with prominent yellow anthers at each tip.

 Bright pink globes with yellow tips